Victorian Soap - PEAK SOAP

 In england during the victorian period it was common place to bath in the kitchen.
 Showers had not yet been invented

-We have tried to keep mainly to this tradition of using natural oils, paper packaging and by using the herbal palette of the victorian kitchen garden.
-We use natural rosemary, sage, thyme, lavender, mint and chamomile herbs and thier oils in our soap bars and liquid soaps and wherever possible from the Peak District.
+We have tried to keep mainly to the tradition of using natural oils, paper packaging and by using the herbal palette of the victorian kitchen garden.
+We use natural rosemary, sage, thyme, lavender, mint and chamomile herbs and their oils in our soap bars and liquid soaps and wherever possible from the Peak District.

 An apothecary is a person who both made and sold medicines and drugs